-IMPORTANT Parameters after /x cannot contain spaces.
+IMPORTANT Both the Excel application and the operating system require that parameters after /x contain no spaces.
 This requirement is imposed by the Excel application and the operating system.
-If you need a space, use a vertical bar (|) instead.
+When you need a space, use a vertical bar (|) instead.
 The add-in replaces all bars with spaces.
-The example given earlier in this section uses vertical bars in the name of the Custom Report Tutorials folder to illustrate.
+To illustrate, the example given earlier in this section uses vertical bars in the name of the Custom Report Tutorials folder.